-If you trying to upgrade to Windows 10 or upgrading to a new update from Microsoft, then there may be occasions where the installation may fail leaving you with error 800704B8 – 0x3001A.
+If you trying to upgrade to Windows 10 or upgrading to a new update from Microsoft, then there may be occasions where the installation may fail leaving you with error 0x800704B8 – 0x3001A.
 Microsoft states specific upgrade error codes that start with the digits 0x800 imply general operating system errors.
 These are not unique to the Windows upgrade process.
-Few examples include devices not functioning, timeouts, devices not functioning, and a process stopping unexpectedly.
+A few examples include devices not functioning, timeouts, devices not functioning, and a process stopping unexpectedly.

 If your upgrade process on Windows failed with an error message stating: